Health Warnings | Ngā whakatūpatotanga

 The advice below is current and any changes in status are updated on this page on the same day.

-Temporary bacterial contamination health warnings
+Temporary Algal Bloom contamination health warnings

 Area Public health advice